Corporate sector purchase programme (CSPP) – Questions & Answers

 For a debt instrument to be eligible for purchase under the corporate sector purchase programme (CSPP), it must at a minimum fulfil the eligibility requirements set for Eurosystem collateral.
 With regard to sustainability-linked debt instruments, the following FAQ provides clarification on eligibility criteria.

-Implementation of purchases and on holdings
+Implementation of purchases

 Q2.2 Can asset managers and non-bank financial institutions offer assets eligible for purchases under the APP and the PEPP?

 Asset managers and non-bank financial institutions are not eligible counterparties.
 However, the Eurosystem offers its eligible counterparties the possibility to share offers of eligible securities on behalf of non-eligible counterparties, such as asset managers and non-bank financial institutions, under the APP and the PEPP.
 Although final responsibility for the offered assets remains entirely with the eligible counterparties, they can include them in the daily inventories of assets that they share with the Eurosystem, either by explicitly reporting which assets are offered on behalf of non-eligible counterparties or aggregating them with their inventories.
 In periods of heightened investor uncertainty, such as during the current coronavirus pandemic, this option can contribute to alleviating market tensions and supporting proper market functioning.

 Q2.3 How can I find out more about the Eurosystem’s corporate bond holdings?